 Filmmaking used to be an attraction and I have done a couple of things in that direction, mostly abstract stuff like a 45-minute accompaniment for one of Alan Moore’s readings in 2001.
 I have a friend who’s directed a feature-length documentary and a number of shorts and I’ve seen how difficult he finds it chasing finance all the time.
 One of the things I like about creating books is that they’re relatively cheap to produce and you consequently have far more control over the end result.

-What are your ideal/dream/pie-in-the sky collaborations?
-What are some future projects coming up on the horizon that you are excited to be a part of?
+are some future projects coming up on the horizon that you are excited

 One of the reasons I forced myself to address my own work again was because I’d grown tired of collaborations!
 I’ve been very fortunate to work with the people I have, and collaborations have the value of creating that synergy that William Burroughs and Brion Gysin called “the Third Mind”, something that’s beyond the work either of you might create on your own.
 But I felt I’d done rather a lot of that and needed to concentrate more fully on my own ideas.
 Just now I’ll be happy if I can finish the long and ambitious novel I’m writing which has been in progress for the past four years.
 I have an agent touting the first novel at the moment so I’m obviously keen to see that published.